 Happy New Year and I hope that you all had a gorgeous and peaceful Christmas.
-Here is my January newsletter to kick start 2019.
+Here is my January ’19 news to kick start 2019.
 Around about this time last year, I went up to North Yorkshire to photograph Yorkshire Shepherdess Amanda Owen.
 This was my second photoshoot with Amanda and this time it was for Psychologies magazine’s ‘My Life’ feature.
-It was an early start so I travelled up the night before and stayed in a gorgeous B&B in the middle of nowhere.
-This has got to have been one of my coldest photoshoot’s ever – about-5°!
+It was an early start so I travelled up the night before.
+I stayed in a gorgeous B&B in the middle of nowhere.
+This has got to have been one of my coldest photoshoot’s ever – about -5°!
 I had so many layers on I could hardly function.
 After a quick cuppa with Amanda, we set straight off on the quad bike up into the hills of Swaledale.
 I was perched precariously on the back of the quad bike wondering how on earth I’d come to be doing this at 8 am on a Thursday morning.
 Up on the hills it was such a beautiful clear day we could see for miles.
-After tupping the ram and feeding the sheep we set off back down and I continued to photograph Amanda going about her daily chores and looking after her little ones.
+After tupping the ram and feeding the sheep we set off back down.
+I continued to photograph Amanda going about her daily chores and looking after her little ones.

 A job to get my teeth stuck into now, working with Dan and Adam from SMRS, for B&Q’s recruitment site.
 Our first day was spent in the Watford store illustrating the day to day lives of B&Q employees with reportage style photography.
 Paul and crew from Thunder and Lightning covered the video side and interviews.
 My job was made easy as the B&Q staff were keen to help with the photography (mostly – some tried to hide).